garmin/rhsummit-2024/doc/Scaling-OpenShift-Cluster-Lifecycle-Management.md

-# Scaling-OpenShift-Cluster-Lifecycle-Management
-## Scaling OpenShift at Garmin: Leveraging Jsonnet, Tekton & ArgoCD
+# Scaling OpenShift at Garmin: Leveraging Jsonnet, Tekton & ArgoCD
-### Openshift Commons Gathering
+#### Openshift Commons Gathering

 The examples below are designed to offer a quick bootstrap for using Jsonnet to templatize your configuration and automation.